 - 1. SPH Graduate Homeroom: School-wide announcements, updates, and job/internship course announcements, managed by the office. - 2.
-Division-specific Homerooms: Each division (EH, EPI, GHMP, HPBS) maintains their own respective homerooms to provide important information to their students; managed by the Division Head and key faculty. - 3.
-Course Room: Most course instructors will maintain their own room to post the syllabus, assignments, materials, quizzes and grades, managed by the course instructor.
+Division-specific Homerooms: Some divisions maintain their own respective homerooms to provide important information to their students; managed by the Division Head and key faculty, ask the division head. - 3.
+Course Room: Most course instructors will maintain their own Canvas room to post the syllabus, assignments, materials, quizzes and grades, managed by the course instructor.